WELCOME TO THE AMERICAN LITERACY CORPORATION

 The American Literacy Corporation (ALC) is a non-profit 501(c)(3) organization.
-The purpose of the ALC is to design and implement supplemental literacy programs that will promote the importance of learning to elementary school students grades K-5.
-Since the inception of the SuperReader Program in January 2001, SuperReader has performed for over 85,000 children.
+The purpose of the ALC is to design and implement supplemental literacy programs to promote the importance of learning to elementary school students mostly grades K-5.
+Since the founding of the ALC in January 2001, the ALC has read to over 250,000 children.

 The mission of the ALC is to support new and on-going literacy efforts by working with head start programs, schools, daycare centers, libraries, churches, community-based organizations, and other institutions with programs targeting educational enhancement and development for elementary-age (K-5) students.